LukeTwo/InventoryWebApp/README.md

 Since the person i was working with wasn't comfortable with creating their own barcode.
 I went with option 2.
 This way they could check the DB for the latest ID of a title and simply mark the new book as the next number.

+Another consideration was scaling the project.
+If I wanted to allow multiple schools use the shared DB, I would need a way to distinguish scanning the same books.
+This was fixed by having a custom id for each book which consistent of [request.user.id]+'Book'+[request.Barcode].

 # to-do
 ~~Register user~~\
 ~~Logout~~\